JenJenFenFen/HTML-Tailwind-LandingPage/README.md

-This is my first task from harisenin.com about make a landing page using HTML and Tailwind CSS
+This is my first task from harisenin.com (Kak Verly) about make a landing page using HTML and Tailwind CSS

 My reference :
 1. https://v1.tailwindcss.com/components/navigation